photoprism/photoprism-docs/docs/user-guide/library/indexing.md

-# How to index your originals #
+# Indexing your originals #

-1. Configure the `originals` path to point to your photo and video collection.
+If you're using PhotoPrism for the first time, make sure your photo and video collection is properly configured as *originals* folder.
+See installation instructions in [Getting Started](../../getting-started/index.md) for details.
-   If you start with an empty folder, you need to copy files to it first.
+When starting with an empty folder, you need to add or upload files first.

-2. On the main navigation click Library.
+1. Go to *Library* using the main navigation

-3. Optionally select a sub folder you want to index.
+2. Select a sub-folder or keep the default to index all files

-4. Press button to start indexing.
+3. Press button to start indexing

-!!! info
-    You can add photos to your `originals` folder in the file system or using [WebDav](webdav.md).

 ![Screenshot](img/index.png)

-### Index options ###
-#### Complete rescan ####
-All files are indexed again.
-In case this option is not selected only new or changed files will be indexed.

 !!! tip
+    You may also use [WebDAV](webdav.md) for adding files to the *originals* folder.
+    This is especially helpful if PhotoPrism is running on a remote server.

+!!! tip
-    NSFW detection can be enabled (`detect-nsfw`) to flag images that may have offensive content (`nsfw` search filter).
+    A NSFW detector can be enabled to automatically flag pictures as private which may have offensive content.
+Note that this is only somewhat reliable.

+#### When should I select "Complete Rescan"? ####

+If selected, all files in the *originals* folder will be re-indexed, including already indexed and unchanged files.
+This may be necessary after upgrading, especially to new major versions.